laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 instructions require as they move through the datapath and control hardware structures.
-* Apply the concepts of caching and memory hierarchy to solve a problem which requires you to design the ``best'' cache system given particular design constraints.
+* Apply the concepts of caching and memory hierarchy to solve a problem which requires you to design the "best" cache system given particular design constraints.
 * Apply the concepts of parallel programming to the construction/implementation of a correct and efficiently executing multi-threaded program.